 Patients aged 18 years and above, diagnosed with breast cancer and receiving chemotherapy, regardless of the stage of diagnosis, and who completed at least three cycles of chemotherapy were eligible for inclusion.
-Informed consent was obtained from all individual participants in the study.

 Exclusion Criteria

 Patients who had undergone surgical intervention without subsequent administration of chemotherapy and those who refused to provide consent to participate in the study were excluded.